SztGellert/Millionaire/docs/README.md

 					Right click/run with PowerShell

 		INSTALLATION:
+        **WINDOWS:**
+		To install game & download dependencies: double-click on "install_win.bat" file this will auto-install required python dependencies

+		To run: use "millionaire.exe"

+        **LINUX:**
-		To install game & download dependencies: double-click on "install" file this will auto-install required python dependencies
+        To install game & download dependencies: double-click on "install_linux.sh" file this will auto-install required python dependencies

-		To run: use "millionaire".exe
+        To run: use "bin/millionaire.sh"

+        Desktop shortcut can be created by "create_dekstop_launcher.sh" (it need run as a program rights)